Rafaelbvj/LeitorSerial/README.md

 # LeitorSerial
-LeitorSerial is a software to read serial commands from Arduino Uno SPI.
+LeitorSerial is a software to read serial commands and data from Arduino Uno SPI using HX711 ADC signal set up for a strain gauge.
-Compiles for x86 or x64 bits.
+Compiles for windows x86 or x64 bits.
 Visual Studio 2019 --- solution version ---.
 Dependencies:
 - **libxslxwriter**
 - **zlib**
 - **gnuplot binary for windows 32 bits**